gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/git-integration-for-jira-home-self-manged.md

 Everything you need to know about Git Integration for Jira on Data Center and Server.

--- this is a place holder page --

 Check out the introduction video and links below to get started with GitKraken Client.
 Use the left navigation to explore further.

+Looking for information on the Cloud version?
+[Click here](/git-integration-for-jira-cloud/git-integration-for-jira-home-gij-cloud/)

+-- this is a place holder page, everything below this line is not updated  --

 ## Getting Started